How To Franchise Your Business: A Six-Step Overview

 Planning ahead can significantly ease the burden on loved ones when it comes to transferring property after death.

 "Having a comprehensive Will and other estate planning documents such as a Living Trust prepared by a qualified attorney could save thousands of dollars in unnecessary legal expenses," advises Mantzaris.
-"More importantly, good estate planning will avoid problems and issues for the deceased heirs, avoiding frustration, ill-will and anger among the heirs."
+"More importantly, good estate planning will avoid problems and issues for the deceased's heirs, avoiding frustration, ill-will and anger among the heirs."

 Remember these key takeaways for efficient property transfers: